 Assam is much more than what meets the eye and this beautiful place looks even better during this vibrant festival.
 Asom Divas is celebrated at Rabindra Bhawan which is located on Gopinath Bordoloi Road in Guwahati.
 There are different ways to get there and here are the easiest of them all.

 By Air.
 The nearest airport to Assam is the Lokpriya Gopinath Bordoloi International Airport.
 And, from here the Cultural Centre is approximately 22 kilometers away which will take nearly 1 hour or more via car or bus.

 The airport is well-equipped, and flights from major cities of India arrive here frequently.
 In fact, international flights from Hong Kong also take off from and land at this airport.

 By Road.
-The road connectivity of Assam with its neighbouring states and cities is smooth.
+The road connectivity of Assam with its neighboring states and cities is smooth.
 Assam has its own bus corporation too, to serve the state via ASTC or Assam State Transport Corporation.

 Volvo Bus Services are also available from Paltan Bazaar, Guwahati Railway Station, and Rupnath Brahma Inter-State Bus Terminus (ISBT) to Lokpriya Gopinath Bordoloi International Airport.

 By Rail.
 Assam has great rail connectivity laid out conveniently across India.
 The nearest railway station to reach Assam is the Guwahati Railway Station which is well-connected via frequent train services from and to the different parts of India.

 There are trains such as Avadh Assam EXP, ANVT AGTL RAJ, AGTL Sundri EXP, and NDLS SCL PSK EXP that run from Delhi to Guwahati.
-If you are travelling from Mumbai, then you can consider trains such as LIT KYQ AC EXP, Guwahati EXP, and Karambhoomi EXP.
+If you are traveling from Mumbai, then you can consider trains such as LIT KYQ AC EXP, Guwahati EXP, and Karambhoomi EXP.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.